Solar Maximum Mission: Discovery of comets

+10 comets were discovered in images from the SMM, all of which are members of the Kreutz sungrazer group.
+Robert M. MacQueen estimated that the comets seen by SMM have nuclei no greater than 16 m in radius.

 Findings

 Significantly, the SMM's ACRIM instrument package showed that contrary to expectations, the Sun is actually brighter during the sunspot cycle maximum (when the greatest number of dark 'sunspots' appear).
 This is because sunspots are surrounded by bright features called faculae, which more than cancel the darkening effect of the sunspot.

 The major scientific findings from the SMM are presented in several review articles in a monograph.